 Is this a contradiction?
 I say it's not as mysterious.
 Then I say get a tax pro.

 Your tax pro knows the details.
 They know the more complicated parts of it all.
-But if you understand how it works, you are able to do more yourself.
-You make it easier.
-That keeps your costs down.
+But if you understand how it works, it's a great way to prepare for tax time.
+You make it easier for yourself, and that keeps your costs down.

 I mention Doordash a lot when talking about taxes here.
-That's simply because Doordash has become so dominant in gig economy delivery.
-This stuff applies just as much for Instacart, Uber Eats, Grubhub, Postmates.
+That's simply because Doordash is now the largest food delivery service.
+However, this stuff applies just as much for Instacart, Uber Eats, Grubhub, Postmates.
 The basics are pretty much the same for Uber and Lyft and other forms of self-employment.

 Now that that's all out of the way, let's get started.